 The office exhibits a variety of materials, furniture, finishes and details.
 The red color and pinwheel emblem in the firm’s logo is evident from the guest entry sequence to the lobby and the workstation dividers.

 The building employs such green strategies as skylights, LED lighting, operable windows for natural ventilation, and drought tolerant landscape material.
-The project is seeking LEED Gold certification, and the addition of a rooftop photovoltaic power station now offsets 60% of the building’s energy costs.
+The project is seeking LEED Platinum certification, and the addition of a rooftop photovoltaic power station now offsets 60% of the building’s energy costs.

 - Year: 2015